buttergrillcorn/growing-wiki/.site/content/main-entrance.md

 ## "What?" {#what}

 This is my attempt at growing my own [Digital Garden](/digital-garden/#content).
-I will plant seeds and
+In this garden, I will be planting seeds and